soniahooper/Pong_Game/README.md

 # Pong_Game

-Simple Pong game for two players created in Python3 using using Turtle module.
+Simple Pong game for two players created in Python3 using using Turtle library.

 # GUI Screenshot: